angelcervant1/rb5_vision/README.md

 ## For testing the ROS Node

-1. Clone the repository with `git clone with https://github.com/angelcervant1/rb5_vision.git`
+1. Clone the repository with `git clone https://github.com/angelcervant1/rb5_vision.git`
 3. Enter into the folder and build the package with `catkin_make`
 4. Build the docker image with `docker build -t rb5_vision .`
 5. Make sure to add docker to xhost group with `xhost +local:docker` on a terminal